 1967 The S.C.
 Department of Mental Retardation is created in May.
 Governor Robert McNair appoints the members of DMR's first commission.
-11 state's institutions, and nearly 1,300 people are on a waiting list to receive care.

 The General Assembly authorizes construction of the S.C.
 State Training School for the Feebleminded in Clinton.
 The institution is operated as a corporate body under direction of the Board of Regents at the State Hospital.
 It has separate management and location from the State Hospital and serves people with only mental retardation.